 He clearly isn’t alone.
 Since JPay kiosks were first introduced to the Washington State Department of Corrections, (DOC) in 2010, email use has skyrocketed from roughly 276,000 messages sent and received the first year, to more than 2.5 million in 2015.
 The department uses software filters to screen email.

 It wasn’t always so easy for people in prison to reach out to friends and family.
 Before 2010, communication was limited to U.S. mail and in-person visits.

 The kiosks have significantly improved the ability of people who are incarcerated to keep in touch with their friends and family, said Devon Schrum, an assistant DOC secretary in charge of the reentry division.

 “We’ve seen them reaching out to people, specifically to their kids, who might hesitate to sit down and write a letter to a parent who is in prison, but they will email much easier,” Schrum said.
 “We actually saw an increase in parent-child communication.”

 Schrum noted that in-person visits did not decline after the introduction of email and other digital services.
 “It’s just made them a little richer because they’ll have had regular, ongoing conversations,” she said.
 “Now, when they have that in-person visit, it’s a continued conversation rather than starting from scratch all over again.”

-After starting with email, the Washington state Department of Corrections slowly added other options including video visitation.
+After starting with email, the Washington DOC slowly added other options including video visitation.

 “We’ve always known that family support is important and you have people who go very long periods of time where they don’t have a visit for whatever reason,” Schrum said.
 “The video visits allow people who are incarcerated to have that ongoing communication.”